Cain Art Gallery

 Instagram @CainGalleryDMC

-The Annual National Drawing and Small Sculpture Show attracts works by contemporary artists across the country and is judged by a guest juror of national stature.
+The CAIN National Show (fka The Annual National Drawing and Small Sculpture Show ) attracts works by contemporary artists across the country and is judged by a guest juror of national stature.
 Resulting Purchase Awards have built an impressive Permanent Collection at Del Mar College.

-This year's 57th show runs February 16, 2024, opening reception 6-8 p.m. and closes May 1, 2024.
+This year's 59th show runs February 21, 2025, with an opening reception from 6-8 p.m. and closes April 25, 2025.
 Accepted artwork is displayed in the distinctive Joseph A. Cain Memorial Gallery.

 ABOUT THE JUROR